ethereum/remix-plugin/packages/engine/core/doc/tutorial/5-plugin-service.md

 ### PluginService

-For larger service you might want to use a class based interface.
-For that your must extends the abstract `PluginService` class.
+For a larger service, you might want to use a class based interface.
+For that, your must extend the abstract `PluginService` class.

 You need to specify at least the :
 - `path`: name of the service.